Nerfstudio: A Modular Framework for Neural Radiance Field Development: Experiments

-\textbf{Findings.} Table~\ref{fig:table-nerfacto-ablations-average} presents the average results of our ablation studies.
-The complete table for all 10 scenes can be found in the appendix.
+Table~\ref{fig:table-nerfacto-ablations-average} presents the average results of our ablation studies.
+The complete table for all 10 scenes can be found in the supplementary material.
 This study highlights the challenge in extracting meaningful insights from quantitative metrics alone (Table~\ref{fig:table-nerfacto-ablations-average}), due to the fact that held-out evaluation images are close to the training images.
 For instance, disabling the appearance embeddings ("w/o app") leads to an improvement in PSNR and SSIM.
-However, Fig.~\ref{fig:qualitative_nerfacto_examples} illustrates that the "w/o app" method results in the production of blurry "floater" artifacts in regions where the training images are located in 3D (bottom row, bottom left crop).
+However, Fig.~\ref{fig:qualitative_nerfacto_examples} illustrates that the "w/o app" method results in the production of blurry "floater" artifacts.
+These artifacts correspond with the training camera locations because the model overfits to small discrepancies in lighting conditions in the training data by placing these artifacts directly in front of the training cameras. (bottom row, bottom left crop).
 Furthermore, ablations such as "1 prop network" result in subtle changes in the metrics but are more evident in visualizations of the novel views.
 The use of "1 prop network" as opposed to "Nerfacto (default)" with 2 prop networks leads to aliasing artifacts as can be seen around the small tree branches (bottom row, middle crop).
-While these artifacts are visible to the eye especially in the interactive viewer, such temporal discontinuity caused by aliasing is not captured by the quantitative metrics.
+While these artifacts are visible to the eye, especially in the interactive viewer, such temporal discontinuity caused by aliasing is not captured by the quantitative metrics.
 Furthermore, scene contraction is necessary to correctly recover far objects (top row, right crop).
+Our conclusions are even more evident in video renderings where the camera moves compared to still image renderings.

 Overall, the real-time viewer proves to be useful for viewing out-of-distribution renders.
 The crops in Fig.~\ref{fig:qualitative_nerfacto_examples} aid in illustrating where certain methods excel over others, regardless of the metrics on the evaluation images.
 Developing more appropriate evaluation metrics is an important avenue for future research.